ZR000X/data-app-base-react/README.md

 ## Why does it exist?

 I created something like this to model a MongoDB application that I was designing.
 At the time I was used to building applications with a more traditional SQL database, where I could think less about backend code and focus on the tables and relationships and SQL interface between backend code and database stored procedures.
-I build a framework for that as well.
+I built a framework for that as well.

 At some point I realised that I could build something that allowed me to write javascript code that would be executed in a node.js environment, and that would allow me to model the application state and actions in a way that would be easy to understand and modify.
 This way I could focus on the data and the business logic I was trying to model, writing the CRUD operations and validations, hence designing the data with some assurance that it wasn't too far away from a reasonable, implementable design.